Impaired Driving Charges

 - Refusing to blow

 These are the layman’s terms for these offences.
-Despite massive public education campaigns, many thousands of charges of impaired driving, driving over .08 and refusing to blow continue be laid every month in Alberta.
+Despite massive public education campaigns, many thousands of charges of impaired driving, driving over .08 and refusing to blow continue be laid every month in Alberta all the time.

 The consequences for impaired driving convictions are becoming increasingly stiff.
 If you have been charged, you have likely already lost your drivers license for a period of time.
 The law is complicated in these areas and the best thing to do is to talk to a lawyer.
 Patrick Penny can help you.